peterosterlund2/texel/doc/tbprobe.md

   factored into the hash signature for all positions having few enough pieces to be potential tablebase positions.

-* The Syzygy probing code has been modified to make DTZ probes thread safe in the same way WDL probes are already thread safe.
+* The Syzygy probing code has been modified to make DTZ probes thread-safe in the same way WDL probes are already thread-safe.
 This is needed in the Texel implementation because all search threads can perform DTZ probes anywhere in the search tree.
 In the Syzygy reference implementation this is not needed because DTZ tables are only probed at the root position before the search